Fascism: Definitions

-Position in the political spectrum
+Position on the political spectrum

-Scholars place fascism on the far-right of the political spectrum.
+Scholars place fascism on the far right of the political spectrum.
 Such scholarship focuses on its social conservatism and its authoritarian means of opposing egalitarianism.
 Roderick Stackelberg places fascism—including Nazism, which he says is "a radical variant of fascism"—on the political right by explaining: "The more a person deems absolute equality among all people to be a desirable condition, the further left he or she will be on the ideological spectrum.
 The more a person considers inequality to be unavoidable or even desirable, the further to the right he or she will be."

 Fascism's origins are complex and include many seemingly contradictory viewpoints, ultimately centered on a mythos of national rebirth from decadence.
 Fascism was founded during World War I by Italian national syndicalists who drew upon both left-wing organizational tactics and right-wing political views.
-Italian Fascism gravitated to the right in the early 1920s.
+Italian fascism gravitated to the right in the early 1920s.
 A major element of fascist ideology that has been deemed to be far right is its stated goal to promote the right of a supposedly superior people to dominate, while purging society of supposedly inferior elements.

-In the 1920s, the Italian Fascists described their ideology as right-wing in the political program The Doctrine of Fascism, stating: "We are free to believe that this is the century of authority, a century tending to the 'right,' a fascist century."
-Mussolini stated that fascism's position on the political spectrum was not a serious issue for fascists: "fascism, sitting on the right, could also have sat on the mountain of the center. ...
+Mussolini and Giovanni Gentile described their ideology as right-wing in the political essay The Doctrine of Fascism (1932), stating: "We are free to believe that this is the century of authority, a century tending to the 'right,' a fascist century."
+Mussolini stated that fascism's position on the political spectrum was not a serious issue for fascists: "[F]ascism, sitting on the right, could also have sat on the mountain of the center. ...
 These words in any case do not have a fixed and unchanged meaning: they do have a variable subject to location, time and spirit.
 We don't give a damn about these empty terminologies and we despise those who are terrorized by these words."